Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

-From this step, the problem is similar to the forward integration method using the Malliavin derivative, but with anticipative transformations, and the term $W_{T \wedge \tau}(U'_{t,T})$ has not a closed expression in general.
-We need to relax the constraints of the parameters to be constant, or at least deterministic, to achieve a closed-form solution.
+From this step, the problem would be similar to the one formulated with the Russo-Vallois forward integration method, but with anticipative transformations, if the term $W_{T \wedge \tau}(U'_{t,T})$ had a closed expression; but it has not that in general.
+So, we need to further constraint the parameters to be constant, or at least deterministic, to achieve a closed-form solution.

 \textbf{APO with deterministic parameters}